SovereignCloudStack/rookify/README.md

 run-rookify
 ```

-### Check the other options
+Then sitback and wait.
+Check the [troubleshooting](#troubleshooting) and [support](#support) sections if any issues occure.

-Type `make` to get a list of available development specific commands.
+For other options you can also check the makefile: Type `make` to get a list of available commands.

-## Troubleshooting
+#### Troubleshooting

-### OSISM Testbed

 **ssh-issues:**
-    - make sure the id-rsa keys are "clean" and do not contain unexpected strings like "\<\<EOF"
+- make sure the id-rsa keys are "clean" and do not contain unexpected strings like "\<\<EOF".
+E.g. call `ssh-keygen -p -N "" -f ssh.key` to convert and reformat the keyfile to the expected format.
 - allow direnv (`direnv allow`) to use `.envrc` or copy and execute the command from the file: this switches off the ssh-agent, which sometimes has too many keys loaded

 **frozen state:**
-    - if the rookify process freezes, check the connection, check the vpn-connection (in testbed see `make vpn-*`)
+- if the rookify process freezes, check your connections.
+In the OSISM testbed especially check the vpn-connection (in testbedrepoisitory try `make vpn-*`)

 ## Support

 For issues, questions, or contributions, please open an issue or pull request in the GitHub repository.
 We welcome community feedback and contributions to enhance rookify.

 ## License
 This project is licensed under the Apache 2.0 License - see the LICENSE file for details.